rajsingmohapatro/playbook_demo/pages/Automation_Best_Practices.md

 When there are failures, we have to analyze the results to see what had gone wrong, and when we have lots of inconsistent or false positive results, it increases analysis time.

 Don’t be afraid to remove unstable tests from regression packs; instead, aim for consistent clean results that you can rely on.

+For example, there might be a scenario which is an edge case and the Engineer has automated it on Test Env.
+However this particular scenario might not be happening in staging or pre-prod.
+As a result this test passes on Test Env but consistently fails on Staging.
+It is better to remove such Tests.

 #### Review Automated Tests for Validity